aaryagopani/RESUME-RATER/Readme.md

 #Resume Rater

-##Use of LLM API for creating a AI powered Resume Rating System
+##Use of LLM API for creating an AI powered Resume Rating System

 ###gemini-1.5-flash-latest is used for rating the resume